 Are you in shape?
 And by “in shape” I don’t mean like a Navy SEAL, but strong enough to be able to run, jump, lift heavy objects, pull someone from the water, or even fight off an attacker.
 All of these things, and a lot more or worse, can happen in a bug out.
 All of them require that you have some measurable level of strength.

-Let’s put my suspicions to the test, shall we?
+Let’s put my theory to the test, shall we?

 I want to prove to you that you’re not as ready as you think for a bug out and, to prove that, I challenge you to “take a hike”.
 A real one, in fact.
 With a backpack on your back, out into the woods, of course.